How I Built My Second Brain

 Claude Code is an AI coding assistant that operates directly on your file system from the terminal.
 Obsidian is a note-taking app where every note is a plain markdown file that links to other notes, creating a web of connected ideas with no vendor lock-in.

-The vault has 14 sections, each with a clear job:
+My brain has 14 section, each with a clear job:

-Daily Journal is where I brain dump.
+• Daily Journal is where I brain dump.
 I write my entry.
-The AI writes its analysis alongside mine - patterns it noticed, tasks it extracted, things I'm avoiding.
+My Ai assistant (Corey Marks) writes its analysis alongside mine - patterns it noticed, tasks it extracted, things I'm avoiding.

 MySecondBrain System Architecture β€” Human, Agent, Cloud, and Governance layers